Completed Qualifying Exam

 - Completed the QE (written part 1) of the Physiotherapy National Exam (PCE) after November 17,2019

-- Registered and working in a Canadian province on or after November 17, 2019
+- Not currently registered and working in a Canadian province

 - And are

 - A Canadian citizen or are legally entitled to work in Canada.

 Applicants who have passed the QE (Part 1) of the Physiotherapy Competency Exam (PCE), may apply for a Sponsored license to practice in Nova Scotia.
 This is a time limited provisional registration and requires you to have a licensed, practicing physiotherapist as a Sponsor.
 The Sponsored registration is for a 12 month residency which then allows you to apply for next the Interim Competency Evaluation process (ICE).
 Successful completion of the ICE process is necessary for application for full practicing licensure in Nova Scotia and must be completed within 15 months of initial registration or the provisional license is revoked.

 Applicants for this provisional restricted license must work in a Supervised practice situation (Residency) for 12 months.
 This requires the applicant to arrange for a sponsor with a minimum of two years practice experience and to provide the Registrar with the completed Sponsor Agreement Form prior to completion of registration.
 Sponsorship Guidelines and report forms are located on the NSCP website under the Sponsored Practice.
 The Nova Scotia College of Physiotherapists, upon issuing the Provisional Sponsored License requires the member to apply for the first available ICE after 12 months.
 If the Resident fails their initial attempt at the ICE they must follow the committee recomendations regarding next attempt.Nova Scotia allows only 2 attempts at a competency evaluation (incudes any previous failed attempts in any jurisdiction).
 Residents who do not pass ICE within two attempts will have their license revoked.
 Residents who pass ICE are eligible for full practicing registration/license in the Nova Scotia College of Physiotherapists upon submitting proof of successful completion to the Registrar.